 How can I listen to audio files?

-You may bring your own headphones or you may ask Denver Public Library staff to borrow a set.
+You may bring your own headphones or you may purchase a set for $1.00.

 Will Internet access on my wireless device be filtered?